konflux-ci/build-definitions/task/clamav-scan/0.3/MIGRATION.md

 Renovate bot PR will be created with warning icon for a clamav-scan which is expected, no actions from users are required for the task.

 For multi-arch build, `matrix` will be added to build pipeline definition file automatically by script migrations/0.3.sh when MintMaker runs [pipeline-migration-tool](https://github.com/konflux-ci/pipeline-migration-tool).

+# Migration from 0.3 to 0.3.1

+Version 0.3.1:

+`matrix` section is removed from the pipelinerun.

+Changes:
+- `matrix` section is removed from the build pipeline definition file.

+## Action from users

+Renovate bot PR will be created with warning icon for a clamav-scan which is expected, no actions from users are required for the task.

+For multi-arch build, `matrix` section will be removed from build pipeline definition file automatically by script migrations/0.3.1.sh, if present, when MintMaker runs [pipeline-migration-tool](https://github.com/    ↪ konflux-ci/pipeline-migration-tool).